alexhegit/Ask4ROCm_Chatbot/README.md

 - AMD RDNA GPU: Radeon 7000 series / Radeon  6000 series / iGPU 780M

 **NOTE**

 AMD iGPU 780M is a very powerful integreated GPU of AMD Ryzne GPU.
 Please refer to https://github.com/alexhegit/Playing-with-ROCm/blob/main/inference/LLM/Run_Ollama_with_AMD_iGPU780M-QuickStart.md to enable AMD iGPU-780M with ROCm.

-And you can also use any AMD CPU in your hand with Ollama to do the LLM inference if the system w/o any AMD GPU or NVIDIA GPU.
+Certenly, you could use any AMD CPU in your hand with Ollama to do the LLM inference if the system w/o any AMD GPU or NVIDIA GPU.

 ## Software Installation
 This chatbot depends on many OSS projects.